-- 2. Accessory- allows the electrical accessories such as the radio to operate while the engine is not running.
-This position also unlocks the steering wheel. - 3.
-On- all electrical circuits operational.
+2. Accessory- allows the electrical accessories such as the radio to operate while the engine is not running.
+This position also unlocks the steering wheel.

+3. On- all electrical circuits operational.
 Warning lights illuminated.
-Key position when driving. - 4.
-Start- cranks the engine.
+Key position when driving.

+4. Start- cranks the engine.
 Release the key as soon as the engine starts.

-Preparing to start your vehicle
+Starting your vehicle